marcie-analyst/analyst_projects/R_healthcare_analysis.md

 ### About the datatset

-This dataset was found in the website
+This dataset was found on the website
 <https://data.ca.gov/dataset/healthcare-payments-data-hpd-healthcare-measures>.
-Created by the Department of Health Care Access and Information, this dataset investigates health conditions, utilization of healthcare, and demographics of Californians under Covered California.
-I selected this dataset because I was interested in seeing the relationship between diseases and pay types.
-I wanted to investigate if there were descriptive differences through the different payor type and the health diagnosis of the patients.
-Specifically, I wanted to demonstrate my ability to use R to manipulate data, create metrics such as weighted means, and to take into account what illnesses have the highest prevalence in the population
+Created by the Department of Health Care Access and Information, this dataset investigates health conditions, healthcare utilization, and demographics of Californians under Covered California.
+I selected this dataset because I was interested in seeing the differences between utilization depending on California counties.
+I also wanted to investigate what the main reason for ER visits was and if there were any descriptive differences through various payer types.
+Specifically, I wanted to demonstrate my ability to use R to manipulate data, create metrics such as weighted means, and to take into account what illnesses have the highest prevalence in the population.

 #### Joining Files